Kansas City Metro Hits More Than 1,000 COVID Deaths

 The bishop’s good friend and brother in the church, Jarius, fears what could have happened if the bishop was battling the virus now.

-“That’s what bishop Jordan endured a 25-day stint on the ventilators, and we know they don’t like to go beyond really nine or ten days.
-For him to experience that and knowing that there is such a greater demand we would have not have probably been able to sustain his life as we did if he were in this situation,” says Jones.
+“That’s what bishop Jordan endured a 25-day stint on the ventilators and we know they don’t like to go beyond really nine or 10 days.
+For him to experience that and knowing that there is such a greater demand, we would have not have probably been able to sustain his life as we did if he were in this situation,” Jones said.

-Fortunately, that wasn’t the case, and Jarius along with the bishop’s congregation are just thankful for the hospital staff, and now pray for those fighting the same fight.

 “It’s so important that that individuals wear their mask, that individuals keep the distance, that they limit those they are in contact with,” says Jones.